-R^{CG} would like to acknowledge the efforts of the SNWA in this undertaking.
+Responsible to the SNWA in this undertaking.
 The SNWA has vast knowledge on the region's lands and provided much of the Study's initial legwork.
 They furnished RCG with various data on Clark County parcels, without which RCG could not have completed this analysis.
 In particular, RCG would like to thank Peter Jauch (Las Vegas Valley Water District), Sharon Kennemer (SNWA), Judy Brandt (SNWA) and Eric Nebiker (SNWA).